- Language & Literacy

 - Physical Skills

 The Country Day School language arts program encourages and broadens each child’s interest in written and spoken language.
 The curriculum develops a love of language and literature and provides reading readiness skills in a developmentally appropriate manner.
 Children are introduced to letter names, letter shapes and letter/sound relationships through meaningful and age-appropriate games and activities.
+Alphabet knowledge and phonics are taught through A-Z With Mat Man and Me, a program formulated on the Science of Reading.
 Literacy and language opportunities include a wide variety of multi-sensory activities and are integrated into all curricular areas throughout the day.

 Language activities for the four-year-olds include: